pin591/swifUI-course/Stacks-grids-scrollviews.md

 ```
 That will align both text views horizontally to the leading edge (that’s left for left to right languages), and place 20 points of vertical space between them.

+# How to force views to one side inside a stack using Spacer